DKN-lab/phz_eDNA_2019/code/figures/Fig_1/phz2019_Fig_1.md

 -----

-# Fig. 1C - Wildtype phenazine concentrations
+# Fig. 1E - Wildtype phenazine concentrations

-Read in the data - concentrations quantified from LC (Absorbance) peaks with standard curve.

-# Panel D

 Read in the data - concentrations quantified from LC (Absorbance) peaks with standard curve.